A visit to Florence without taking in the beauty of the Arno River as it courses underneath Ponte Vecchio would be like

 - or a visit to Siena without standing in the shadow of the Torre di Mangia

-And yet, so many take it for granted as it travels by on its 240 km (150 miles) journey to the Ligurian Sea!
-Though in all truth, there is nothing to take for granted about this river.
+And yet, so many take it for granted as it travels by on its 240 km (150 miles) journey to the Tyrrhenian Sea!
+There is nothing to take for granted about this river.

-The Arno River has always been a protagonist in the Florentine story and there are some exciting new ways to learn about its role in the expansion of the city.
-Below are a few creative suggestions on how to incorporate the river into your itinerary.
+The Arno River has always been a protagonist in Florentine history and there are some exciting new ways to learn about its role in the expansion of the city.
+Below are a few creative suggestions on how to incorporate the river into your itinerary while visiting Florence.

-The stories of the Arno River could tell — if it only had a voice
+The stories the Arno River could tell if it only had a voice

 Or you could rely on Sebastian and Enrico at T-rafting, to tell you the story when you sign up for their "Molini & Gualchiere" river rafting tour of the Arno River.
 From September to June, you are invited to climb aboard and imagine the Arno as a major highway transporting the wooden beams to build Brunelleschi's dome.
 Or try to imagine how the wool union captured the energy of the water in the gualchiere mills, pounding and felting the wool that made them one of the richest unions in Florence.